 Ruth believed that Isla's biological needs were fundamental to feeling secure.
-Meeting
+Meeting these needs would result in Isla's emotional well-being.
+However, Ruth's future goal was the relationship she desired with her daughter:

 'I think that's quite important for her to feel that there's someone there, you know, to look after her if she needs it...
 Having that physical closeness as well.
 So, you know, her sleeping in the bed close to me.
 She gets carried around in the sling quite a lot.
 Probably use the sling a lot more than the pushchair.
 Yes, I think that kind of encourages that security of you know, you're always physically close.
 On just a physical or a biological level, babies need to be close to their mothers to protect them.
 So, I suppose it's that very kind of basic natural feeling that if you're physically close, then they're safe.
 I mean, it does mean that I'm now stuck standing up, swaying, holding her while she has asleep, but you know, I can deal with that.
 Cuddling a baby is not the end of the world.
 So, it's very nice.
 You know, I have got friends who say that their babies are not cuddly.
 Where it's usually when they get a bit older, I suppose that their toddlers don't, won't cuddle them or won't come and sit on their laps or come for hugs and things, and to me, that feels very sad.
 I've got an extremely cuddly toddler which gets a bit annoying sometimes, but most of the time it's really lovely.'